fastxtend

 pip install fastxtend

-pip install fastxtend[vision]
+pip install "fastxtend[all]"

-pip install fastxtend[ffcv]
+pip install "fastxtend[all]"

-Or to create an editable development install:
+To create an editable development install:

 git clone https://github.com/warner-benjamin/fastxtend.git